luc-lynx/googlectf-2018-mitm/README.md

 # Some takeaways and conclusions

-* If the protocol allows for so called "contributory behaviour", Curve25519 public keys must either be validated or another [mitigation](https://vnhacker.blogspot.com/2015/09/why-not-validating-curve25519-public.html) must be applied.
+* If the protocol allows for so called "contributory behavior", Curve25519 public keys must either be validated or another [mitigation](https://vnhacker.blogspot.com/2015/09/why-not-validating-curve25519-public.html) must be applied.

 * There's an [interesting](https://research.kudelskisecurity.com/2017/04/25/should-ecdh-keys-be-validated/) [discussion](https://moderncrypto.org/mail-archive/curves/2017/000896.html) whether Curve25519 public keys should be validated.